rust-lang/rust/text/0000-build-systems.md

 kinds of use-cases (or "customers") involved here:

-- **Mixed build systems**, where building already involves a variety of language- or proeject-specific build systems.
+- **Mixed build systems**, where building already involves a variety of language- or project-specific build systems.
 For this use case, the desire is to use Cargo as-is, except for some specific concerns.
 Those concerns take a variety of shapes: customizing caching, having a local crate registry, custom handling for native dependencies, and so on.
 Addressing these concerns well